-If you want to learn how to relieve constipation on the toilet in the long-term, it is necessary to know how semi-squatting works.
+If you want to learn about toilet and constipation relief in the long term, it is necessary to know how semi-squatting works.

-Semi-Squatting posture is a way of combining ordinary squatting with the modern way of sitting on the toilet bowl.
+The Semi-squatting posture is a way to combine ordinary squatting with the modern way of sitting on the toilet bowl.

 It is an excellent combination that releases tension from your bottom, intending to move the stool inside the large intestine.

 The differences between squatting and semi-squatting are: